 Upon hire, the new employee will gain access to an introductory eBook and video, which contains critical information and deadlines for the first 3 months on the job.

-Stage two: In-person Interactive Orientation
+Stage Two: In-person Interactive Orientation

 After the online introduction, the new employee and his/her supervisor will attend an in-person orientation that helps the new hire to identify core values and align them with UC Merced’s vision to help propel the organization forward.
-Download the NEO agenda.

 The in-person interactive (participatory and experiential) orientation provides space for clarification, guidance and feedback from experts; organizational socialization; personal identity (emphasizing newcomers‘ authentic best selves) socialization; and introduction to the Build Your Network program.